 Since its inception in 1961, IBRO has been the global coordinator for neuroscience research, providing the infrastructure within which many national and regional organizations flourish.
 IBRO has broken through frontiers between Eastern and Western scientists in the post-war period.
 It has been responsible for the creation of national and supranational societies devoted to neuroscience.
 It has also united the world of neuroscience in developed countries and helped to establish and cultivate neuroscience in developing countries.

 Membership in IBRO makes your society or organization a member of a worldwide network that represents – and connects – more than 75,000 neuroscientists in over 60 countries worldwide.

-- Global outreach for your society or organization – done in a cost-effective and time-efficient manner – through IBRO’s many programmes focusing on collaborative research and international cooperation.
+- Global outreach for your society or organization through IBRO’s many programmes focusing on collaborative research and international cooperation.

 - IBRO’s unique expertise and experience in training programmes that foster international contacts and future alliances.

 - Numerous networking, academic exchange and other career-enhancing opportunities for your members through our regional and international meetings, trainings, laboratory short-stays, volunteer opportunities and committee positions.